We are pleased to announce that poster presenters will be available as a on-demand offering at the Virtual National Assembly.

 - Email your completed poster to firstname.lastname@example.org.

-- Each poster presentation should consist of two slides.
+- Each poster presentation should consist of no more than four slides.
 The first slide should include your poster title, author names and any disclosures.
-Slide two will include clinical content.
+Slide two-four will include clinical content.

 - Windows Setup –